 Are you still relying on a oil or propane furnace to heat your home in Poulsbo?
-While these things can keep you warm, they are antiquated and saddled with baggage.
+While these things can keep you warm, these systems are older and prone to issues.
 First, the prices of these fuel types fluctuate wildly depending on demand and other factors.
-Second, fossil fuels aren’t healthy, for you or the planet.
+Second, reliance on fossil fuels has been targeted for reduction due to ecological concerns.
 Fortunately—no matter what part of Poulsbo or Port Ludlow you call home—there’s an HVAC option that comes almost free of drawbacks: electric heat pumps.

 If you’re ready to make the switch, or just want more information on heat pump conversion, we invite you to reach out to us at 206.765.6851.
 Our HVAC experts are here and ready to assist in not only with removing your old system, but also repairing or servicing your existing heat pump as well.

 It can help to think of a heat pump as an AC unit that can run in reverse.
 When Poulsbo gets hot, your thermostat will tell the heat pump to turn on.
 This will power up the compressor and start the refrigerant cycling. air conditioning—might sound pretty familiar.
 It’s what electric heat pumps do when the mercury dips that really sets them apart.This liquid pulls the warmth from your home’s air, cooling it.
 This—if you know anything about

 During the cooler parts of the year, the heat pump will operate in reverse.
 Instead of pushing the warmth outside, it extracts it from the air outside.
 This warmth is then pumped inside your home.
 A separate blower—or your existing furnace—then pushes the air throughout your home.

 Swapping a traditional HVAC system for a heat pump isn’t cheap, especially if you need ductwork service or a blower installed.
 If only looking at cost, you might be deterred.
 But, if you take the time to compare furnaces to heat pumps, you'll find the latter has many attractive advantages.